Bird-and-flower painting: Schools and great artists

-The huaniaohua is proper of 10th century China; and the two most representative artists of this period are Huang Quan (哳㥳) (c.
-900 – 965), who was an imperial painter for many years, and Xu Xi (徐熙) (937–975), who came from a prominent family but never entered into officialdom.Both Huang Quan and Xu Xi were masters of their two schools.
+The huaniaohua is proper of 10th century China; and the two most representative artists of this period are Huang Quan (哳㥳) (903–965), who was an imperial painter for many years, and Xu Xi (徐熙) (937–975), who came from a prominent family but never entered into officialdom.Both Huang Quan and Xu Xi were masters of their two schools.

 The first school, led by Huang Quan, was characterized by an "outline" method of brush work, with emphasis on bright colours filling a meticulously detailed outline (gongbi).
 Huang Quan's paintings were based on exotic flowers, herbs, rare birds and animals which were found in the imperial gardens and palaces; his paintings were characterized by their meticulous nature as well as their bright colours.
 Huang Quan's painting style was thus acclaimed as Huangjiafugui (The Huang school's characteristic magnificience).

 The second school was led by Xu Xi whose painting style became known as Xu Xi yeyi (Xu Xi's unconventional, original charm).His school was typically characterized with the use techniques associated with ink wash painting (水墨画).

 These two schools had important influences on huaniaohua paintings of the later centuries.